 It is a complicated process which can take months, especially if they have left behind a large estate, which brings us to our second point.

 The money can be used to pay estate taxes – both at the federal and state level.
 In the absence of such a payout, the family of the deceased might have to liquidate some of their assets in order to pay the tax.

 As we mentioned above, in the absence of a contingent beneficiary, the death benefit paid out by the life insurance company is added to the insured's estate and is taxable.

 If they have a significant amount of debt, most of what they leave behind (their estate as well as the payout from their insurance policy) might be used to pay off creditors, leaving next to nothing for the intended beneficiaries.

 If you fail to designate a contingent beneficiary, the decision to who gets the money may be left up to the executor of the will.
 Family members and relatives might try to claim the payout for themselves, leading to ugly and unnecessary infighting in the family.

 The whole point of buying a life insurance policy is to make sure that the people who matter to you are taken care of in your absence.
 If you pass away without naming a contingent beneficiary, the payout from your insurance policy might not reach the person whom you intended to leave the money for.

-An executor appointed by the probate court will allocate your assets to your beneficiaries.
+An executor appointed by a will or probate court will distribute assets to settle the estate.
 As a result, the person whom you intended to leave the money for might only get a fraction of it.